Chapter 1.3: Running A Program

 Initial Steps

 Before we do anything, let's keep organized!
 Make a directory specifically for this book, maybe glang_learning and move into it.
-Create a file titled main.glang and open it in an IDE or text editor.
+You can cd into this directory, and run the following command in a terminal:

 For the record, .glang files can be any name.
 GLang has the ability to run any program with the .glang extension.